-Four Seasons originally began offering in 2015 with a branded Boeing 757 (see story), but the hospitality brand is moving on to a fully customized Airbus 321 Neo in 2021.
-As luxury hospitality continue to emphasize unique, bespoke experiences and upscale service, Four Seasons is looking to offer more engaging and enriching travel opportunities.
+Four Seasons originally began flying in 2015 with a branded Boeing 757 (see story), but the hospitality brand is moving on to a fully customized Airbus 321 Neo in 2021.
+As the luxury hospitality industry continues to emphasize unique, bespoke experiences and upscale service, Four Seasons is looking to offer more engaging and enriching travel opportunities.

 “When Four Seasons launched its private jet tours it was about collecting destinations, however, the industry now is about experiences, period, full stop,” said Doug Gollan, editor in chief of DG Amazing Experiences and PrivateJetCardComparisons.com, New York.
 “Being able to bring aboard naturalists and destination experts or master sommeliers provides the opportunity for deeper learning experiences.